liferay-design/liferay.design/src/markdown/lexicon/core-components/timelines.md

 order: 1
 hidden: yes
 ---

+<div class="page-description">Timelines represent an horizontal visualization of events along the time.</div>

 ### Usage

 Timelines are series of events placed in a timeline.
 Each event is composed by a point placed in the line a [panel](./panel.html) to describe the event to the right or left of the point.